simonklee/opentui-tex/README.md

 - `imageOptions` — options for the installed `ImageRenderable`.
 - `onError` — receives backend errors.

-Assigning `formula.formula` installs a synchronous Unicode preview and queues the selected backend.
-A native result upgrades the same `TexRenderable` to an image. `formula.whenReady()` follows replacements and resolves after `TexRenderable` installs the latest request. `formula.ready` exposes the current individual request. `setColors()` rerenders after a terminal theme change. `TexRenderable` aborts stale and destroyed-node requests.
-With `streaming: true`, only the synchronous Unicode preview updates, and the layout renders incomplete trailing constructs as `□` placeholders.
+When you assign `formula.formula`, `TexRenderable` installs a synchronous Unicode preview and queues the selected backend.
+A native result upgrades the same `TexRenderable` to an image. `formula.whenReady()` tracks replacements and resolves after `TexRenderable` installs the latest request.
+`formula.ready` exposes the current individual request. `setColors()` rerenders after a terminal theme change. `TexRenderable` aborts stale and destroyed-node requests.

+With `streaming: true`, only the synchronous Unicode preview updates.
+The layout renders incomplete trailing constructs as `□` placeholders.

 Failure behavior is explicit. `fallback: "unicode"` keeps the semantic